NethermindEth/research-basic-Cairo-operations-big-integers/README.md

 ### `field_arithmetic`
 Cairo implementation of operations between elements of a prime field $\mathbb{F}_p$ (i.e. operations modulo a prime p) with p of up to 384 bits.
 (Note that Cairo's native "integer" is of 251 bits)

 **NOTE**: Most hints were whitelisted on Cairo v0.9.1 (20 Jul 2022).
-It is possible that some subsequent repo updates use hints which are not whitelisted.
+It is possible that some subsequent repo updates use or will use hints which are not whitelisted.

 The implemented operations are: